dninjacom/PHPTreeCore/README.md

 The world's lightweight PHP framework
 </p>

-We promis , it will always remain simple to undertans and fast to preform .
+We promise , it will always remain simple to understand and fast to perform . 🫡

 -----